 If you are staying here on a weekend, you will find The Westin Singapore relatively quieter as the bulk of its guests are business people.
 The lack of warm bodies is great news for leisure travelers as well as locals on a staycation.
-As a Category 6 SPG property, rates are also markedly cheaper (you can click HERE to compare for the best rates) during weekends compared to its peers – the St. Regis Singapore and W Singapore Sentosa Cove.
+During weekends, rates are markedly cheaper compared to its peers – the St. Regis Singapore and W Singapore Sentosa Cove.

 The hotel has two sets of elevators.
 The first takes you from the ground level to the meeting rooms and ballroom and to the lobby at the 32nd level.
 The second takes you from the lobby to the guestrooms – with the pool / fitness area and club lounge somewhere in between.
 The first thing you’ll notice as you get to the lobby are the sweeping views of the business district as well as the seaport (one of the world’s largest) in the distance.

 I arrived in the hotel around 3 hours prior to standard check-in time so it was expected that my room wasn’t available yet.
 The front desk associate was proactive in getting my number and she promised to inform me once my room was ready.
 While I have often been disappointed with hotels elsewhere as I never get a callback and often have to keep checking the room status myself – I did receive a call from The Westin Singapore at around 1:30PM that my room was ready.